Radio Songs (album)

-Radio Songs is an album of duo Robin and Linda Williams on the Red House Records label, released in 2007.
+Radio Songs is an album by folk music duo Robin and Linda Williams, released in 2007 on Red House Records.

+Background

 Radio Songs consists of recordings made when performing on Garrison Keillor's NPR radio program A Prairie Home Companion.
 Although Robin and Linda first appeared on the show regularly in 1976, the selections on this compilation only reach as far back as 1993.
 Many of the tunes were not otherwise recorded by the duo and are only available on this collection.
 Included are collaborations with the Hopeful Gospel Quartet, Mountain Heart, Mike Seeger, Peter Ostroushko, and house musicians, Guy's All-Star Shoe Band.

+Critical reception

+Jack Bernhardt of News and Observer said, "Radio Songs" captures the warmth and charm of Robin and Linda Williams' live shows.
+It draws its lessons from the past, while pulsing with relevance for modern times."

+James Christopher Monger of Allmusic wrote, "the timelessness of both the music and the show itself keeps everything awash in the same sepia-tone glow.
+Fans who are already familiar with the duo's impressive repertoire will love having a copy of the live versions of longtime favorites, but many of the tunes on Radio Songs were performed only once, making this essential listening for devotees of both APHC and Robin & Linda Williams."